liam-ilan/crumb/README.md

 ./crumb -d YOURCODE.crumb
 ```

-You can also pipe code straight into crumb (piped code always takes priority over the passed file).
+You can also pipe code straight into crumb (passed files always take priority over piped code).
 ```bash
 echo '(print (add 1 2) "\\n")' | ./crumb
 ```

-Note that piping code that uses the `event` function is undefined/unsupported.
+Note that piping and using the `event` function is undefined/unsupported.

+Loaf derives it's templating from [`loaf-template/template.crumb`](./loaf-template/template.crumb).
+For Loaf to function correctly, this template must have no dependencies, and expose the following function:
+- `(template_main entry used_files)`
+  - Returns a formatted `main.c` to substitute with [`src/main.c`](./src/main.c) in standalone builds.
+  - `entry`: `string`, the entry point path of the Crumb program.
+  - `used_files`: `list` of `string`, a list of paths to Crumb files in the project.

 ## Credit
 - Built by [Liam Ilan](https://www.liamilan.com/)